An ODFW biologist conducting a survey on Bald Eagles along the Columbia River. Photo Credit: Jeff Rouyer

 The Breeding Bird Survey monitors status and trends of North American bird populations.

 Indicator Species Monitoring indicator species provides information about changes in the characteristics of an environment (e.g., habitat, ecoregion).
 To be a good indicator, a species needs to be relatively common, occur frequently enough to be monitored, and respond to certain actions or represent a desired condition.
 Strategy Species often are not appropriate as indicator species because they are generally not common and often require specialized habitat.
-Oregon/Washington Partners in Flight
+Partners in Flight Western Working Group

 Working with the Oregon Department of Fish and Wildlife and other partners, the Klamath Bird Observatory developed a Species Monitoring Portfolio to support Strategy monitoring.